will-hedges/lgmpc/README.md

 A simple command-line tool for managing profiles for Logitech G mice on Linux

 ## Introduction
-As more gamers move to Linux, `ratbagctl` and [Piper](https://github.com/libratbag/piper) are great FOSS replacements for Logitech Gaming Software, etc.
+As more gamers move to Linux, [libratbag](https://github.com/libratbag/libratbag) and [Piper](https://github.com/libratbag/piper) are great FOSS replacements for Logitech Gaming Software, etc.
 However, LGS manages profiles very well at the software level while [storing and loading profiles with Piper is not supported for some mice due to hardware limitations.](https://github.com/libratbag/piper/issues/631)

 This pure Python project aims to replace some of the profiling capabilities you may be missing.